CodeDreamer06/Grain/README.md

 # Why I built grain
-*(and why it matters, even if nothing else does)*
+_(and why it matters, even if nothing else does)_

 When I failed JEE for the last time, I wasn’t just grieving a test.
-I was mourning a version of myself I thought I’d become.
+I was mourning a **version of myself** I thought I’d become.

-In that stillness, when motivation became meaningless, I realized something quieter might survive ambition: ritual.
+In that stillness, when motivation became meaningless, I realized something quieter might survive ambition: **ritual**.

 *grain* is not a productivity app.
-It’s a companion for the slow, deliberate act of continuing.
+It’s a **companion** for the slow, deliberate act of continuing.
 It runs in your terminal.
 It doesn’t sync.
 It doesn’t push notifications or pretend to be your friend.

-It just counts—one hour, one credit at a time.
+It just counts—**one hour, one credit at a time**.

-You earn 90 credits a week.
+You earn **90 credits a week**.
 Surplus becomes your break time.
 There are no hacks, no gamification.
-Just the quiet math of effort and rest.
+Just the **quiet math** of effort and rest.

-Because when everything else falls apart, the only question worth answering is: *can I still show up?*
+Because when everything else falls apart, the only question worth answering is: _can I still show up?_

-And *grain* answers, without fanfare: *yes. once more.*
+And **grain** answers, without fanfare: **yes. once more.**

 ## Philosophy